-Revenue recognition
+Revenue Recognition

-IFRS 15 - In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") which supersedes IAS 11 - Construction Contracts; IAS 18 - Revenue; IFRIC 13 - Customer Loyalty Programmes; IFRIC 15 - Agreements for the Construction of Real Estate; IFRIC 18 - Transfers of Assets from Customers; and SIC 31 - Revenue - Barter Transactions involving Advertising Services.
+IFRS 15 - In May 2014, the IASB issued IFRS 15 - Revenue from Contracts with Customers ("IFRS 15") which superseded IAS 11 - Construction Contracts; IAS 18 - Revenue; IFRIC 13 - Customer Loyalty Programmes; IFRIC 15 - Agreements for the Construction of Real Estate; IFRIC 18 - Transfers of Assets from Customers; and SIC 31 - Revenue - Barter Transactions involving Advertising Services.
 IFRS 15 establishes a single five-step model framework for determining the nature, amount, timing and uncertainty of revenue and cash flows arising from a contract with a customer.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently considering the impact, if any, of the standard on its future consolidated financial statements.
+The Company expects no impact on its consolidated financial statements upon adoption of this standard.

-Financial instruments
+Financial Instruments

 IFRS 9 - In July 2014, the IASB issued the final version of IFRS 9 - Financial Instruments ("IFRS 9") to replace IAS 39 - Financial Instruments: Recognition and Measurement.
 IFRS 9 provides a revised model for recognition and measurement of financial instruments and a single, forward-looking 'expected loss' impairment model.
 IFRS 9 also includes a substantially reformed approach to hedge accounting.
 The standard is effective for annual periods beginning on or after January 1, 2018, with early adoption permitted.
-The Company is currently considering the impact, if any, of the final standard on its future consolidated financial statements.
+The Company has determined that the adoption of this standard will not have a significant impact on its future consolidated financial statements.